ABOUT GBC

 The following formula is used to determine the percentage of unearned aid that has to be returned to the federal government:

 For students enrolled in modules: A student is considered withdrawn if the student does not complete all of the days in the payment period that the student was scheduled to complete.
-Great Basin College (GBC) will track enrollment in each module (a group of courses in a program that do not span the entire length of the payment period combined to form a term, for example, summer sessions) to determine if a student began enrollment in all scheduled courses.
+Great Basin College (GBC) will track enrollment in each module (a group of courses in a program that do not span the entire length of the payment period combined to form a term) to determine if a student began enrollment in all scheduled courses.
 If a student officially drops courses in a later module while still attending a current module, the student is not considered as withdrawn based on not attending the later module.
 However, a recalculation of aid based on a change in enrollment status may still be required.

 Students who provide written confirmation to the financial aid office at the time of ceasing attendance that they plan to attend another course later in the same payment period are not considered to have withdrawn from the term.
 If the student does not provide written confirmation of plans to return to school later in the same payment period or term, GBC considers the student to have withdrawn and begins the R2T4 process immediately.
 However, if the student does return to GBC in the same term, even if they did not provide written confirmation of plans to do so, the student is not considered to have withdrawn after all and is eligible to receive the Title IV funds for which the student was eligible before ceasing attendance.
 The financial aid office will then reverse the R2T4 process and provide additional funds that the student is eligible to receive at the time of return.